 The most obvious flaws:

-1. Even terrible products or services are liable to work sometimes and with some customers, so let’s pick the best of these and present them as typical!
+- Even terrible products or services are liable to work sometimes, and with some customers, so let’s pick the best of these and present them as typical.

-2. Most case studies typically fail to exceed the now well recognized “placebo effect” the short term benefit that can produce 20-60% improvements just from the customer believing this solution is logical and bound to work.
-This is especially true when the “sample or example” is small scale (less than several thousand), and the tracking lasts for only a short period of time (less than 2-3 years).
+- Most case studies typically fail to exceed the now well recognized “placebo effect” the short-term benefit that can produce 20-60% improvements just from the customer believing this solution is logical and bound to work.
+This is especially true when the “sample or example” is small scale (fewer than several thousand), and the tracking lasts for only a short period of time (less than 2-3 years).
 By the way, how many case studies have you seen reporting results across multiple customers and over long periods of time?

-3. Statistical word games are also big.
+- Statistical word games are also big.
 For example, in one of our core businesses, assessing individuals to identify the best candidates for hire and the best areas for development for incumbents, the proof of effectiveness is accuracy in predicting the level of future performance of the candidate or incumbent.
 The statistical measure is a “validity study” or predictive analytics that confirm that higher assessment scores predict better performance.
-However, many competitors substitute reliability of their assessment (which simply says that an individual who takes the test twice will get the same score. i.e. if he gets a good score but fails to perform…the next time he will likely get a high score again (and probably fail to perform again.)
+However, many competitors substitute reliability of their assessment (which simply says that an individual who takes the test twice will get the same score. i.e., if they get a good score but fail to perform, the next time, they will likely get a high score again (and probably fail to perform again.)

 The second trick, typical with personality tests, type indicators, and style tests is to show the validity scores for the assessment measuring what its scales are labeled instead of future performance.
-In selection we really shouldn’t care if a candidate is extroverted we should only care if he/she will succeed in the job regardless if he/she is extroverted or not.
+In selection, we really shouldn’t care if a candidate is extroverted, we should only care if they will succeed in the job regardless if they are extroverted or not.
 Why?
-Because the real research has demonstrated that even in sales many of the best salespeople are extroverted…and many are not!
+Because the real research has demonstrated that even in sales, many of the best salespeople are extroverted…but many are not!